Delotrium/LearnCPP/README.md

 Booleans in Detail.

 ***<This will be updated about every week, so some newer files may not be located in this README file.
 Descriptions can still be found on the actual files though>***
+## Documentation:

+Contains various documentations for the software in the repository, including security notice.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Communication: